seangoodvibes/DelugeDocs/docs/contributing/contributing-to-the-docs.md

 # Contributing to the documentation

+You're welcome to contribute to this documentation whether you're a Deluge Community Firmware contributor or an enthusiastic Deluge user.

 You can contribute to the documentation by cloning this repository, making changes and rebuilding the site locally, then submitting your changes back to the repository as a pull request (PR).

 ## Setting up a development environment